gguuss/netduino-blinky/README.md

 Most of the LED strips I have seen use 5V, while the typical input for a Netduino will be 12V.
 Make sure to supply the correct voltage or you will most likely break your LED strip.

+The project now includes a simulator written in WPF.
+To load the simulator, open the solution file in the BlinkySimulator folder.

 License
 =======